The

 - Returns

-- A gdk:drag-action value with the preferred
+- The gdk:drag-action value for the preferred action

-action for this drag operation or 0 if dropping is not supported at the current x,y location.
+for this drag operation or 0 if dropping is not supported at the current x,y location.

 The signal is emitted on the drop site when the pointer enters the widget.